slaveofcode/tada-review/PITCHME.md

     - Face recognition for employees
     - Anonymous submission for TADA products
     - Sexy rating on requested feature

 ---
+## Obstacles I Found
+1. So many projects with different js framework and flow
+2. No internal documentation of every project because we move so fast
+3. Must read the code, don't believe in person
+4. Technical feature explanations for some flow like redemption, egift, loyalty, etc.

+---
 ## CODE REVIEW LAZADA [1]